norama/solid-multiselect/README.md

 Creates the compiled component files in the `npmdist` directory.

+### `npm publish`

+Publishes the component, also runs the above npm build script before.
+Do not forget to increase the version in `package.json`.

 ## Solid-JS application with MultiSelect examples

 In the project directory, you can run: